Weaponization of The Financial Markets

 Mona Sutphen served as Deputy Chief of Staff to President Obama, a National Security Council member for President Clinton, and has spent over 20 years working with Fortune 500 multinationals on the intersection of geopolitics, policy and markets.
 Sutphen has navigated key issues including trade, the geopolitics of energy, sanctions, technology regulatory/political dynamics, and the impact of US policy and regulation.
 She was a Managing Director at UBS AG, a partner at Macro Advisory Partners, and earlier in her career, was a diplomat, serving in Asia, Europe and the United Nations.
 Currently, Sutphen is on the Board of Pioneer Natural Resources and is a member of the Council on Foreign Relations.

-The Certification Luncheon is limited to CTPs, CTP(CDs), CCMs and FP&As.
+The Certification Keynote is limited to CTPs, CTP(CDs), CCMs and FP&As.